 3 Tips for Emotional Well-Being

-During the pandemic, many of struggled with the challenges of being away from loved ones and our normal routines.
+During the pandemic, many of us struggled with the challenges of being away from loved ones and our normal routines.
 As we figure out what a new normal looks like, paying attention to our emotional health is important.
-Melissa Cummings, BCBSRI Executive Vice President and Chief Customer Officer, recently appeared on the Studio 10 television show to offer tips from our healthcare experts at BCBSRI.
+These three tips can help.

 1. Taking care of your body can help lift your mood.